Peter Chamberlen the third: Commonwealth period

 When the First English Civil War concluded in a victory for the Parliamentarians, Chamberlen in 1648 petitioned Parliament for a monopoly on baths (that is public baths).
 In this he was successful, despite the opposition in principle of the College of Physicians to the public bathing.

 In religion, Chamberlen became an Independent, joining the congregation of Nathaniel Homes that was founded in 1643.
 This happened around 1649.
 He then clashed with Homes, however, who imposed a stringent religious discipline on his followers, and became a Baptist.
 In 1650, Chamberlen engaged in controversy on lay preaching, with Thomas Bakewell and John Brayne.
 He believed in the observance of the Sabbath as the seventh day of the week, saturday, as a day of rest and holy to God.
 In 1651, Chamberlen held the first service of the Mill Yard Church established in London, the first known Seventh Day Baptist Church.
 John More, who joined the Lothbury Baptists, provoked a 1652 disputation, spread over several occasion, between Chamberlen and James Cranford, an orthodox presbyterian minister.
 Apart from More, Chamberlen at this point gained little support.
 He later led a Lothbury congregation that was considered a stronghold of the Fifth Monarchists, and included John Spittlehouse; his own views were taken to be General Baptist.

 After a rupture with the College of Physicians of London in 1649, Chamberlen moved to Essex, outside the college's jurisdiction, in 1652.
 His unconventional views became more marked.
 He debated in 1654 with William Kiffin, a Particular Baptist, on "imposition of hands".
 In 1659 he debated Sabbatarianism with Jeremiah Ives, a General Baptist radical, at the Stone Chapel near St Paul's Cathedral.
 Speaking of his political views of the mid=1650s, Toon classes Chamberlen as a Fifth Monarchist, in agreement with Christopher Feake and Nathaniel Rich.
 At the time, Abiezer Coppe the Ranter was used as a comparison.

 Later life

 With the restoration of the monarchy in 1660, Chamberlen pointed out to Charles II that he was the only surviving royal physician from before the Commonwealth; and 1661 he was reappointed Physician in ordinary to the King.
 The appointment may have only had a formal status, however.

-Chamberlen's biographer John Hobson Aveling wrote that his "religious exaltation" of later life verged on mental illness.
+Chamberlen's biographer James Hobson Aveling wrote that his "religious exaltation" of later life verged on mental illness.
 He died in 1683 at Woodham Mortimer Hall, Essex.